sisiwei/nyu-spring-tutorials/2017/week3.md

 }
 ```

-In the above code, a `<div class="my_box"></div>` will have a width of 300px and a padding of 10px on a tablet or desktop view.
-What properties will it have on a mobile device?
+In the above code, a `<div class="my_box"></div>` will behave like this:

+On the desktop (or a tablet, or any screen bigger than 480px):
+* Width will be 450px.
+* Padding will be 10px.

+On screen sizes smaller than 480px:
+* Width will be the full width of the screen or window
+* Padding will _still be_ 10px.

-(A: Width 100% and padding of 10px.
-Any CSS that isn't inside `@media` gets set for all screen types.
-But the order matters: CSS you set later in the file will override CSS set earlier.)
+(Why does the padding stay at 10px?
+Any CSS that isn't inside `@media` happens to _all screen sizes_.
+But the order matters: CSS you set later in the file will override CSS set earlier.
+If you go to the inspector, inspect the div, and look at the "Styles" tab, you'll see what rules get overridden by other CSS — they show up as crossed-out.)

-You _might_ have to add this within your `<head></head>` to tell a mobile browser to use the right zoom:
+To use this, you first have to add the following within the `<head></head>` section of your HTML file — it tells mobile browsers not to show a "zoomed out" version of the desktop view.

 ```html
 <meta name="viewport" content="width=device-width" />